ANIO-Official/character-counter/README.md

         </>
     )

+/*
-//In the above return, the text area's onChange is calling handleChange which updates the value and calls handlTextInputChange using the newValue to update the 'text' state variable.
+ In the above return, the text area's onChange is calling handleChange which updates the value and calls handlTextInputChange using the newValue to update the 'text' state variable.
 The 'text' state variable is equal to the initialValue prop here as well.
   So it will always reflect the updates in the text area input.
+*/
 ```

 This is how I view the callback pattern interaction be better understanding.
 Hope this helps! 🤗